kohlhofer/Crossings/characters/protagonist.md

 - Stoic in temperament, though he would not name it as such
 - Not religious or spiritual; deals in reality
 - Reacts to the world around him, often disregarding common wisdom
+- Has a mechanical, unsentimental sexual encounter with Mara in unlikely circumstances, fulfilling a basic human need without connection or expectation.
+This is not a one-off; there is a history of similar, arbitrary encounters with Lila, which have since ceased for no particular reason.
+These acts are marked by passivity and absence of intimacy.

 ## Character Arc